 A fine grip over all matters related to global business will enable women to become truly inspiring and successful leaders, who make an impact.
 Women’s journey towards the top must, therefore, begin right at the institutions required to nurture young women’s interest in business.
 Business schools, in collaboration with corporate businesses, must make concerted efforts to nurture confident female leaders, well versed in strategic business matters.
 They must provide the right impetus by increasing female enrollment and enable them to develop and hone the skills required for business leaders.

-You can no longer continue to believe that gender equality is merely a matter of corporate social responsibility.
 Far from that, gender diversity is a strategic differentiator, enabling innovation and driving revenue growth for your company.
 If you wish to stay ahead of the competition, it is imperative you design holistic diversity programs that bring about true change.